Schlipak/crystal-notify/README.md

 [Crystal](https://crystal-lang.org/) bindings for [libnotify](https://developer.gnome.org/libnotify/)

-This library is intended to be a complete binding of all functionalities available in libnotify.<br>
+This library is intended to be a complete binding of all functionalities available in libnotify.

 For a more lightweight version, check out [libnotify.cr](https://github.com/splattael/libnotify.cr)

 ## Installation